Peru entry requirements for Austria passport holders

 Proof of departure from Peru

-Immigration officers at Lima Airport routinely ask for a return or onward ticket before granting entry.
-Have a printed or digital copy of your outbound flight booking ready — they check this at the counter.
+Immigration officers at Lima Airport routinely ask for a return or onward ticket before they stamp you in.
+Have a printed or digital copy of your flight booking ready — they won't let you through without it.

 Proof of accommodation